Stealing and Evading Malware Classifiers and Antivirus at Low False Positive Conditions: Stealing Stand-Alone ML Models

 \section{Stealing Stand-Alone ML Models}

-The creation of surrogates is often proposed in adversarial attacks.
-However, most attacks do not put a great effort into surrogate creation, especially in the adversarial malware domain.
-The first goal of our experiments is to test the agreement of surrogates with their respective target models at low FPR levels.
-The second goal of our experiments is to answer questions about attack transferability and whether or not the type of the target and surrogate models is an essential factor in attack efficacy.
+The creation of surrogates is sometimes proposed in the adversarial malware attacks literature~\cite{rosenberg2018generic, huang2019malware, rosenberg2020generating}.
+However, these attacks do not focus on the surrogate creation strategies and do not perform any comparison between different techniques.
+The first goal of our experiments is to test the agreement of surrogates with their respective target models at low FPR levels using various active learning strategies.
+The second goal of our experiments is to answer questions about attack transferability and whether or not the type of target and surrogate models is an essential factor in attack efficacy.
 Finally, an important variable of model extraction attacks is the thief and test datasets used for creating the surrogates and their potential overlap.
 We try to measure the performance impact of using datasets with different degrees of overlap and coming from potentially different data distributions.